Glen Allen VA Possession of Marijuana Attorney

 Glen Allen VA Possession of Marijuana Lawyer

 Virginia used to have some of the toughest laws in the country when it came to marijuana.
-On July 1, 2020 Virginia decided to decriminalize possession of marijuana.
+On July 1, 20, Virginia decided to decriminalize possession of marijuana.
 However, any amount over one ounce of marijuana will likely be viewed as Possession with Intent to Distribute Marijuana (which is charged the same as selling marijuana).
 Therefore, if you have been charged with any marijuana-related crime in Virginia, you need to consult a Henrico County VA marijuana attorney to discuss your options.
-Under the laws of Virginia, sale, manufacture, possession with intent, distribution or a combination of the four violations, can lead to serious penalties, including fines and jail time.
-Besides that, a conviction comes with a permanent criminal record, which can significantly jeopardize your opportunities in education, housing, and employment, among others.
-Fortunately, a skilled drug attorney can help you fight these charges.
-By getting in touch with a criminal defense attorney, you will be increasing your chances of securing a favorable outcome.
+Under the laws of Virginia, the sale, manufacture, possession with intent, distribution or a combination of the four violations can lead to serious penalties including fines and jail time.
+Besides that, a conviction comes with a permanent criminal record which can significantly jeopardize your opportunities in education, housing, and employment.
+Fortunately, a skilled drug attorney – like those from the Weiland Firm, PLC can help you fight these charges.
+Remember that by getting in touch with a criminal defense attorney quickly, you increase your chances of securing a favorable outcome.

 Marijuana Laws in Virginia

 |Up to 1 oz||Misdemeanor||Up to 1 year||$ 2,500|

 |1 oz – 5 lbs||Felony||1 – 10 years||$ 2,500|

 |More than 5 lbs||Felony||5 – 30 years||$ 100,000|